krysopath/apparmor/overview.md

 > reliant applications and most bigger services, that either run with high
 > privileges or powergrab userspace

-> Notice the difference of enforce and complain modes
+> Notice the difference of enforce and complain modes: explicit deny rules will be enforced in complain mode.